S3-EU 1 : 1° CYCLE LICENCE

 Sequence 2 articulates the landscape scales evoked in Sequence 1 with spatial and functional intentions.

-Sequence 3 is the time for project development based on constructive thinking.
+Sequence 3 is the time for developing the project on the basis of constructive thinking.

 In a real-life professional situation, the client first defines a site and expresses his needs through a detailed functional program.
 The architect then develops a spatial response to these constraints.